-Peppermint (Mentha piperita)/Menthol are herbs that are generally avoided while breastfeeding, but are sometimes used to treat oversupply or used during weaning and should be avoided in copious amounts during breastfeeding, as it can reduce milk supply.
+Peppermint (Mentha piperita)/Menthol are herbs that are generally avoided while breastfeeding but are sometimes used to treat oversupply or used during weaning and should be avoided in copious amounts during breastfeeding, as it may reduce milk supply.

-Many doctors would also recommend that you drink very little peppermint tea as peppermint tea contains menthol, which may pass through the breast milk and cause diarrhea and/or skin irritation in the infant.
+Peppermint tea also contains menthol, which may pass through the breast milk and cause diarrhea and/or skin irritation in the infant.

 What Is Peppermint Good for When Breastfeeding?

 - You can apply lukewarm peppermint tea to sore nipples to relieve pain and inflammation.
-Peppermint contains antibacterial properties that can increase tissue flexibility, which can prevent nipple injury.
+Peppermint contains antibacterial properties that can increase tissue flexibility and prevent nipple injury.